The Best Same-Day Crown Guide in Murrieta

 When a tooth is more filling than tooth, replacing the filling with another filling just resets the failure clock.
 A ceramic crown replaced the failing amalgam and capped the weakened walls in one visit — and on the X-ray comparison at his next exam, the margins remained sealed tight.

-The Root Canal Crown Case
+The Post-Root-Canal Crown

-A Temecula patient finished a root canal on a lower molar — and a root-canal-treated tooth, having lost its internal blood supply, becomes brittle over time.
+A Temecula patient who finished a root canal on a lower molar — and a root-canal-treated tooth, having lost its internal blood supply, becomes brittle over time.
 Research and clinical experience agree on the urgency: back teeth restored with crowns soon after root canal survive dramatically longer than those left as filled shells, which tend to split.

 The same-day workflow shines here because the window matters.
 Rather than wearing a temporary over an already-fragile tooth for weeks, the patient had the permanent crown bonded within days of the root canal — closing the door on both fracture and reinfection at once.